LAUNCHED

 Goal

-Nudge users to revisit to view content to improve conversion rates.
+Nudge users to revisit to view car management content to boost conversion rates

-Only 21% of users finished reserving a driving lesson.
+Only 29% of users finished reserving a driving lesson

 Problem space